lpacit/learning-spring-boot/first-demo/README.md

 # First Project
-This project has been created directly from Spring Initializer and it has 3 dependencies:
+This project has been created directly from Spring Initializer, and it has 3 dependencies:
 - Spring Web
 - Spring Data JPA